Zucchini bread has a moist crumb and subtle sweetness. This easy quick bread recipe is packed with summer squash and simply delicious!

 Using a food processor, swap out the blade attachment for the shredding disc.
 Attach the top of the food processor and insert the zucchini in the food chute.
 Turn on the food processor and use the food pusher to press the zucchini into the bowl of the food processor.
 The shredding disc will shred the zucchini in seconds!
 I love the KitchenAid food processor with all the attachments.
 It can be used for everything!

-How to drain zucchini for zucchini bread
+How to drain shredded zucchini

 After you have shredded the zucchini, drape a cheesecloth or kitchen towel over a medium bowl.
 Place the shredded zucchini in the towel and wrap it up tightly.
 Squeeze the zucchini in the cloth over the bowl.
 The cloth will start to absorb the moisture, then trickle out into the bowl beneath it.
 Get as much moisture out of the zucchini as you can.
 You can even do this twice with a second kitchen cloth.
 Discard the moisture drippings and set zucchini aside to use in the recipe.